PublicScrutiny/psuk-parliament/README.md

 It's possible to fetch information about all Bills in full in a single command.

-This can take 60 seconds or more to complete as it involves parsing hundreds of pages (although this is done in parallel!).
+This can take 60 seconds or more to complete as it involves parsing hundreds of pages (although this is done in parallel).

 ``` javascript
 var parliament = require('psuk-parliament');